TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Clazy** (v1): Generates clay-like figures
     - **Comic-Diffusion** (v2): Western Comic book style
     - **Cyberpunk Anime Diffusion** (v1): Cyberpunk anime characters
+    - **DGSpitzer Art Diffusion** (v1): Dreambooth model based on Vintedois, trained on a dataset of DGSpitzer art.
+Styles included are outline, sketch, anime, painting and landscape
     - **Dark Victorian Diffusion** (v2.0): finetuned on dark, moody, victorian imagery
     - **Darkest Diffusion** (v1.0): A free and open source Stable Diffusion model created by AI-Characters, trained on the artstyle of the game 'Darkest Dungeon'
     - **DnD Item** (v1.0): This is a model (dnditem) for creating magic items, for the game Dungeons and Dragons!
 It was trained to be very similar to the official results that are available here: https://www.dndbeyond.com/magic-items